Authored by the expert who managed and guided the team behind the South Africa Property Pack

 Does a property price drop look likely in Johannesburg as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Johannesburg over the next 12 months appears low, mostly because inflation is contained and interest rates have been easing rather than spiking.
+As of 2026, the risk of a meaningful Johannesburg property price decline over the next 12 months looks low to medium rather than high.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Johannesburg.